United States Soccer Federation: U.S. men's national team

 The United States men's national team was assembled in 1885 to play Canada in the first international match held outside the United Kingdom.
 The team was invited to the inaugural FIFA World Cup in 1930 and qualified for the World Cup in 1934, finishing third place (semifinals) in 1930 out of 13 teams participating.
 In 1950 the United States scored one of its most surprising victories with a 1–0 win over heavily favored England, who were amongst the world's best sides at the time.
 The United States did not reach another World Cup until an upstart team qualified for the 1990 World Cup with the "goal heard around the world" scored by Paul Caligiuri against Trinidad and Tobago, which started the modern era of soccer in the United States.
-The 1990 men's national team was quickly disposed of at the World Cup, but nonetheless had qualified for its first World Cup in 40 years.

-The United States hosted the 1994 FIFA World Cup, setting total and average attendance records that still stand, including drawing 94,194 fans to the final.
-The United States made a surprising run to the second round with a shocking victory over Colombia which saw Andrés Escobar, the player responsible for the United States' first goal (an own goal), later shot to death in his homeland.
-1998 saw another disappointing addition to the history of the men's national team as it finished last out of the 32 teams that qualified for the World Cup.
-This embarrassment, which included a total collapse of team chemistry and leadership, led to the firing of manager Steve Sampson.